You really have to wonder, does any organization spend millions of dollars on SAP (or any other software) with the goal of failing?

 Contact me today through our site contact form ( http://www.r3now.com/contact ), phone, or e-mail.

 - change management success stories erp

-- what an erp implementation fails who is the blame? is it the software manufacturer the client firm or the implementation strategy?
+- when an erp implementation fails who is to blame is it the software manufacturer the client firm or the implementation strategy

 - software failure who is to blame?

 - senior management responsibility for erp software failure

 - manufacturing sap failure